rur/treetop-client/README.markdown

 ## Configuration

-The client library must be initialized for all JS component to be bound.
+The client library must be initialized for JS component to be bound.
 Initialization can be triggered directly using `treetop.init({...})` or passively by declaring a global variable `window.TREETOP_CONFIG` before the client script loads.

-The init process __can only be triggered once__ during full-page loads.
-Hence, the full configuration must be supplied in one go.
+Initialization only happens once and the full configuration is supplied in one object.

 #### Config Example
 ```